...

 Nightlife on Your Chicago Family Vacation

-Obviously we weren’t trying to hit up any clubs or anything crazy like that when we were in Chicago with kids, but there were still plenty of options to keep us entertained.
+Obviously, we weren’t trying to hit up any clubs or anything crazy like that when we were in Chicago with kids, but there were still plenty of options to keep us entertained.
 There are plenty of restaurants you can choose to go to, some with live music as well.
+The Sugar Factory is also a fun spot for families to enjoy over-the-top desserts and sweet treats together.

 Overall, we had a blast on our Chicago family vacation, and the kids can’t wait to go back and have some more deep dish pizza.
-Until next time, Chicago!
+Chicago’s attractions offer something for kids and parents alike, ensuring everyone has a memorable experience.

 Thinking of checking out other big cities with kids?
 I have resources for things the whole family will love in Seattle, San Francisco, Austin, Kansas City and New Orleans.
 Plus these are the best family resorts in Virginia.